 An early issue was the fragmented information sources between different people – whether it was email, Dropbox or distributing excel spreadsheets.
-There also needed to be a way to inform and engage the residents of the town on the working groups progress leading up the referendum that would take place once the plan has been completed.
+There also needed to be a way to inform and engage the residents of the town on the working group’s progress leading up the referendum that would take place once the plan has is completed.

 A platform to allow ease of use, accessibility and to provide the tools needed to facilitate evidence gathered, required to form the basis of the neighbourhood plan in a centralised location that all volunteers could access to improve the efficiency of collaboration online outside of meetings.